 SCOTLAND

-Scotland has it all – untamed wilderness, sweeping glens, myth-soaked lochs, craggy mountains, archaeological riches, endearing cities, far-flung islands, thistles, wildflowers, forests roaming with deer and grouse, and summer midges!
-Warm your belly with drams of Scotch, talk about the weather, dine on haddock and chips, don a kilt, and immerse yourself in the legends of William Wallace and Rob Roy and clan warfare.
-Whatever you do, don’t miss Scotland!
+Bonny Scotland is as famous for its dramatically rugged landscapes and remote islands as it is for its soul-stirring bagpipes and highland coos.
+It’s one of the world’s top hiking destinations.
+Scotland has it all – untamed wilderness, sweeping glens, myth-soaked lochs, craggy mountains, archaeological riches, endearing cities, far-flung islands with stunning coastlines and romantic castles, and forests roaming with deer and grouse.
+Warm your belly with drams of Scotch, talk about the weather, dine on haddock and chips, don a kilt, enjoy the famous Scottish hospitality, and immerse yourself in the legends of William Wallace and Rob Roy Macgregor and clan warfare.
+Whatever you do, don’t miss Scotland.

 Scotland